 Another situation that I often run into is a retired couple (or person) deciding to sell their second home to get rid of the responsibility of maintaining two properties.
 This can often be a burden when health is failing or they simply don’t find the time or have desire to visit their second home anymore.
 Another reason might be the need for the extra money because of the lack of adequate income from retirement.
 Depending on their situation, they may or may not be as flexible on their selling price.

 Some minor disadvantages of buying a second home during the colder months can range from discomfort of looking at homes (sometimes unheated) in the colder weather, to not knowing what the property actually looks like during the warmer seasons.
 If you are looking to buy waterfront property, in most cases (in this region of the U.S) the lakes and rivers can often be frozen over and you may not be able to get an idea of what the property might be like during the warmer months.
-The key to this is to do some research or have the seller (or real estate agent) provide some current photos of the property (and the waterfront) taken during the warmer months of the year.
+The key to this is to do some research or have the seller (or real estate agent) provide some current photos of the property (and the waterfront) taken during the warmer months of the year, its better to get some professional assistance from Stained Concrete Nashville for better assessment.
 You’ll have to be the judge on whether you are comfortable with the information that is (or is not) provided, so that you can make an educated choice on whether you should entertain making an offer on a property.
 Sometimes you may want to wait until the spring to make your decision and hope that the property is still available at that time.